 Additionally, Steve’s role encompasses identifying development gaps and enabling the building of knowledge and skills across the organisation, working closely with operational colleagues, to ensure that Together is well-placed to build on current service provision and support greater numbers of service users.

 Liam has over 20 years’ experience in Human Resources having started his career in the Civil Service.
 Liam first moved into the third sector in 2000, and held various HR roles at leading charities, including Parkinson’s UK and Action for Children, before joining Together in 2004.

 Liam is responsible for Together’s HR and Learning and Development functions.
 As part of this he oversees employee relations, strategic and legislative planning and procedural development.
 Liam also heads up the management side for the Joint Negotiation and Consultation Committee.

-Richard is the Director of Resources, with responsibility for Financial Management, Financial Services, Property Oversight, Facilities, IT and Company Secretarial.
+John is the Interim Director of Resources, with responsibility for Financial Management, Financial Services, Property Oversight, Facilities and IT.